 • The ones that occur when two or more embryos are implanted, generating fraternal twins.
 This type of multiple pregnancies can be achieved through technologies of assisted reproduction.

-· MicroSort® lab generates a sample with enough sorted sperm cells to fertilize any available eggs; therefore, it can be used in the search of a multiple pregnancies.
+· MicroSort® lab generates a sample with enough sorted sperm cells to fertilize any available eggs; therefore, it can be used in search of multiple pregnancies.

-There are two different tests that have to be done at least a few days before the day of the procedure.
+Two different tests have to be done at least a few days before the day of the procedure.

-· MicroSort® lab will need these tests to be able to confirm that you are a candidate for the procedure or, if needed, offer different options and estimate results according to your case.
+· MicroSort® lab will need these tests to be able to confirm that you are a candidate for the procedure or, if required, offer different options and estimate results according to your case.

-· Semen Analysis: It is very important that semen analysis is done in advance to determine if the specimen will have enough sperm cells for a sort.
-Semen analysis is done after 72-hours of ejaculatory abstinence, at any semen-testing lab to determine the amount of cells, motility and progression.
+· Semen Analysis: Semen analysis must be done in advance to determine if the specimen will have enough sperm cells for a sort.
+Semen analysis is done after 72-hours of ejaculatory abstinence, at any semen-testing lab to determine the number of cells, motility, and progression.

-· For IVF with or without ICSI the amount of cells can be achieved by freezing more than one ejaculate.
+· For IVF with or without ICSI, the number of cells can be achieved by freezing more than one ejaculate.

-· MicroSort® targets to recover as many cells as possible, the average recovery is between 300 and 500 thousand cells with and average motility after sort is 75%.
-This numbers changes according to the initial quality of the sample.
-With the minimum amount of cells mentioned before the result should be within this range.
+· MicroSort® targets to recover as many cells as possible; the average recovery is between 300 and 500 thousand cells with average motility after the sort is 75%.
+This number changes according to the initial quality of the sample.
+With the minimum amount of cells mentioned before, the result should be within this range.

-· In the case of IVF or ICSI only a few cells are required per cycle, therefore the amount of cells is divided in parts of approximately one hundred thousand cells.
-Depending on where the treatment is being performed the total sample is cryopreserved in multiple vials for future use or one of the parts is delivered fresh at a local clinic for its use on the same day.
+· In the case of IVF or ICSI, only a few cells are required per cycle.
+Therefore the amount of cells is divided into parts of approximately one hundred thousand cells.
+Depending on where the treatment is being performed, the total sample is cryopreserved in multiple vials for future use, or one of the parts is delivered fresh at a local clinic for its use on the same day.

 · MicroSort® has proven that with proper timing of ovulation, using this low number of sperm cells, pregnancy can be achieved in a similar percentage to those where millions of cells were used for insemination.